 The copious amounts of lather make bathing fun and easy.
 It smells good, too.

 This is a good choice for when your kids are old enough to start bathing themselves.

-Surprisingly, the conditioning ingredients leave hair soft and tangle-free.
+Surprisingly, the conditioning natural ingredients leave hair soft and tangle-free.

 Save the Dial shampoo/body wash for older children.

 It’s not supposed to cause tears, and it’s pH-balanced, but it’s harsher than some I’ve seen.

 To illustrate, it has sodium laureth sulfate, a surfactant usually reserved for adult formulas.

 It also has an artificial fragrance and PEGs, both of which are no-nos for sensitive skin.

 On the bright side, you can choose from orange, apple, or bubble berry.

 Although it’s not made for infants, it’s probably okay for toddlers and young children.